-The club sports program at Lynchburg College is surging ahead.
+The club sports program at University of Lynchburg is surging ahead.

 Club sports students to engage in athletic contests without the level of commitment required for a Division III intercollegiate team.
 Students-athletes on club sports team practice, compete wtih club teams from other schools, and handle most aspects of managing the teams.

 Vision 2020, the strategic plan that Lynchburg adopted last fall, outlined a plan to grow the club sports program and provide more opportunities for students.
 To support that plan, the College hired Ben Smith as director of club sports.